aitoroses/floxide/docs/architecture/adr-process.md

 # ADR Process

-This document describes the Architectural Decision Records (ADRs) process used in the Flowrs framework.
+This document describes the Architectural Decision Records (ADRs) process used in the Floxide framework.

 ## What are ADRs?